RLuke22/miscellaneous-programs/README.md

 # miscellaneous-programs
-Miscellaneous programs that are too small to deserve their own repository.
+Miscellaneous programs that are too small to have their own repository.